bloggrify/bloggrify/content/about.md

 npm run dev
 ```

-Then, you can remove all contents from the `content` folder and start from scratch and create your own [content](https://bloggrify.com/introduction/writing-pages).
+Next, you can remove all contents from the `content` folder and start from scratch and create your own [content](https://bloggrify.com/introduction/writing-pages).